Arabic alphabet: Arabic printing

 In 1514, following Johannes Gutenberg's invention of the printing press in 1450, Gregorio de Gregorii, a Venetian, published an entire book of hours in Arabic script; it was entitled Kitab Salat al-Sawa'i and was intended for eastern Christian communities.
 Between 1580 and 1586, type designer Robert Granjon designed Arabic typefaces for Cardinal Ferdinando de' Medici, and the Medici Oriental Press published many Christian prayer and scholarly Arabic texts in the late 16th century.

-A page from the manuscript of Al-Kamil's book on the making of the northern and southern astrolabe and their reasons for geometry and arithmetic by Ahmed bin Katheer Al-Farghani, where the letters appear in red in an arranged order expressing numbers.

 Maronite monks at Monastery of Qozhaya on Mount Lebanon published the first Arabic books to use movable type in the Middle East.
 The monks employed Garshuni, the practice of writing Arabic using the Syriac script, usually by Christians.

 Although Napoleon generally receives credit for introducing the printing press to Egypt during his invasion of the country in 1798, and though he did indeed bring printing presses and Arabic presses to print the French occupation's official newspaper Al-Tanbiyyah "The Courier," printing in the Arabic language had started several centuries earlier.
 A goldsmith (like Gutenberg) designed and implemented an Arabic script movable type printing press in the Middle East.
 The Lebanese Melkite monk Abdallah Zakher set up an Arabic printing press using movable type at the monastery of Saint John at the town of Dhour El Shuwayr in Mount Lebanon, the first homemade press in Lebanon using Arabic script.
 He cut the type molds and founded the typeface.
 The first book came off his press in 1734; this press continued in use until 1899.

 Computers

 The Arabic alphabet can be encoded using several character sets, including ISO-8859-6, Windows-1256 and Unicode, the latter of which contains the "Arabic segment", entries U+0600 to U+06FF.
 However, none of the sets indicates the form that each character should take in context.
-It is left to the rendering engine to select the proper glyph to display for each character.
+It is left to the rendering engine to select the proper glyph from the computer font in use, to display for each character.

-Each letter has a position-independent encoding in Unicode, and the rendering software can infer the correct glyph form (initial, medial, final or isolated) from its joining context.
+Each letter (grapheme) has a position-independent encoding in Unicode, and the rendering software can infer the correct glyph form (initial, medial, final or isolated) from its joining context.
 That is the current recommendation.
 However, for compatibility with previous standards, the initial, medial, final and isolated forms can also be encoded separately.